 Declaring bankruptcy in Alberta is a straightforward legal process countless Albertans navigate each year.
-For many people, declaring bankruptcy is the best option to handle debt and interest costs they have no practical means of paying.
+For many people, declaring bankruptcy serves as the best option to handle debt and interest costs they could never pay.

-The individual circumstances that lead to these financial challenges are unique and are often the result of compounding factors over time rather than a single event or action.
+The individual circumstances that lead to these financial challenges are unique.
+Often, they arise from compounding factors over time rather than a single event or action.
 Initiating the bankruptcy process is not an easy decision to make.
 Regardless of the circumstances, anyone embarking on this process deserves commendation for their strength in making a difficult yet reasonable decision.

 The federal government oversees filing for bankruptcy in Alberta